KCisSICKnasty/SICKnasty-FO4/README.md

 ***A:***

 	**You can** ***VAFS~*** **In short, VATS is OP and honestly makes combat boring in my opinion since most problems can be solved with a little Luck and VATS.
 VAFS makes VATS a bullet time mechanic based on Perception rather than a time stop mechanic based on Agility.
 This makes VATS during combat feel more like an actual combat mechanic rather than a pause button with optional 'press button to insta-kill' mechanic.**

 ***Q:***

-	*"Why does it say I'm cold and what are these HUD elements about 'CBT' and such?"

-***A:***

-	**That would be Nuclear Winter.
-You'll have to start dressing accordingly when traversing the wasteland.
-Find spots of warmth and always wear fresh Hand Warmers (found as loot).
-You can adjust the HUD element and severity in MCM if you find the extra resource management to be a bit much.**

-***Q:***